Do you dream of at least a thousand free ways to drive traffic to your website?

-That being said, posting on Reddit has an incredible potential to bring an insane amount of traffic to your blog.
+It has an incredible potential to bring an insane amount of traffic to your blog.

 Here are a couple of points to keep in mind:

-When you look closely, you'll see that 80% of its users belong to some kind of group.
+Look closely to see that 80% of its users belong to some kind of group.

 A lot of folks are going in that direction – and I think that you should seriously consider joining them.